optakt/optakt.github.io/content/knowledge/flare_architecure.md

 An F-Asset is a representation of an asset from another blockchain on the Flare Network via the State Connector System, i.e.XRP = FXRP.
 Every F-Asset minted through the F-Asset System has a 2.5x collateral-backing in FLR, which is denominated in USD.
 Agents are responsible for posting and maintaining the FLR collateral.
-Additionally, they are responsible for answering redemptions, when users decide they would like to have their underlying asset back.
+Additionally, they are responsible for answering redemptions, when users decide they want to have their underlying asset back.
 XRP, Litecoin, Dogecoin, and Stellar are the first four F-Assets and the addition of more is subject to FLR holder governance.

-F-Asset System allows the supported cryptos to have the capability to run smart contracts without any changes to the underlying blockchain.
+F-Asset System gives the supported cryptos the capability to run smart contracts without any changes to the underlying blockchain.
-The reason to do so is that nearly 75% of the value on public blockchains cannot be currently used in a trust-less manner with smart contracts.
+The reason to do so is that nearly 75% of the value on public blockchains cannot be currently used in a trustless manner with smart contracts.

 Two important parties in the F-Asset System are responsible for issuing F-Assets: Agents and Originators.
-An originator is a person or an institution who wants to convert their cryptocurrency into an F-asset, and an agent (more likely to be an institution) is a participant on the Flare network who will be issuing the F-asset desired by the originator.
+An originator is a person or an institution that wants to convert their cryptocurrency into an F-asset, and an agent (more likely to be an institution) is a participant on the Flare network that issues the F-asset desired by the originator.
 Agents are also responsible for posting and managing the FLR collateral used to back the minting of F-Assets.
-Additionally, as F-Asset holders have the right to claim the underlying asset, the agents will be responsible for honoring redemptions promptly.
+Additionally, as F-Asset holders have the right to claim the underlying asset, the agents are responsible for honoring redemptions promptly.

 More detailed information about F-Asset System can be found on these external resources: